kaku2015/PrivacySafeDocs/lost_file.md

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/LostFile/5.png)

-5.When it's finished, please go to the PrivacySafe/LostFileRestore folder in the root directory of the device.
+5.When it's finished, please go to the PrivacySafe/LostFileRestore folder in your internal storage.
 <br><br>※IMPORTANT: Since the app cannot know the extension before the file is encrypted, so please modify the file extension yourself.
 For example, change the image extension to a format such as .png, and change the video extension to a format such as .mp4.